When Planning Involves A Vacation Or Dinner Out With Friends, We Are All Over It.

 Sadly, Joe had a stroke eight years later and could no longer use his right arm or leg.
 Cindy attempted to care for him on her own but simply could not.
 Unfortunately, Cindy could not qualify for long term care but with the plans she had put into place, she could support Joe being cared for elsewhere and knew her own health care for long term was taken care of with the plans they created.

-If Cindy and Joe had not take the initiative to create their plan, when Joe had his stroke, Cindy would have been permitted to keep $110,000.
+If Cindy and Joe had not take the initiative to create their retirement plan, when Joe had his stroke, Cindy would have been permitted to keep $110,000.
 The remaining assets would have been taken to fulfill Medicaid regulations to pay for Joe’s care. $90,000 could have been transferred to the children or to an irrevocable trust to protect it from Medicaid.
 Their home was protected for Cindy however, in the future, should Cindy require care, the home could be subject to a Medicaid lien.

-Putting off an estate plan is a costly game of roulette.
 The costs go further than financial as they can also cost relationships and stress to children and spouses.